hardiksharmmaaaa/Python_Fundamentals/main.md

-# Python Interview Questions and Answers for Interview Preperation
+# 100 Python Fundamental Interview Questions and Answers

-### 1. What are key features of python ?
+### 1. What are the key features of Python programming language?
 **Answer:**
-It is interpreted, High Level Language, dynamic typed programming language which supports multiple programming paradigms, OOPS and functional programming.
+Python is an interpreted, high-level, dynamically typed, and garbage-collected programming language.
+It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
-Contains packages/modules and Highly used in industry.

 ---